YinhanHe/Yinhan-s-Personal-Website/content/authors/admin/_index.md

     - course: B.S.
       institution: University of Chinese Academy of Sciences
       year: 4
-email: heyinhan18@gmail.com
+email: nee7ne@virginia.edu
 superuser: true
 status:
   icon: ☕️
 ---
-Duber He(贺胤涵) is an undergraduate major in mathematics and applied mathematics from University of Chinese Academy of Sciences(UCAS), Beijing.
+Duber He(贺胤涵) is a first year ph.D. student studying algebaic graph theory, graph machine learning and data mining in Univeristy of Virginia supervised by Professor Jundong Li.
+Prior to that, he did his undergraduate majoring in mathematics and applied mathematics from University of Chinese Academy of Sciences(UCAS), Beijing.
 His graduate design is supervised by Prof. Tiande Guo from college of mathematics sciences(UCAS).

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.